Updated: Dec 30, 2020

 (To keep this article moving forward, I won't prove this here, but I want to keep this series comprehensive, so it will be in next week's article!
 Stay tuned!)

-This means that every vertex in a graph cannot have a degree of 6 or more, and at least one vertex has a degree of 5 or less (and usually many more than one vertex!)
+This lemma means that every vertex in a graph cannot have a degree of 6 or more, and at least one vertex has a degree of 5 or less (and usually many more vertices meet this condition as well!)

 For example, in the graph above, Switzerland could be the vertex of degree 5 or less, or we could choose Spain or even Vatican City.
 What matters to the proof below is that we choose one vertex that meets that condition, not which one we choose.